Logging

 ...

 File output uses non-blocking I/O with buffered writes.
-The buffer is flushed automatically on shutdown.
+The buffer is flushed automatically on shutdown — which is one more reason to stop the node with SIGTERM rather than kill -9.

 Journald

 Native systemd journal integration.
-This requires building Dugite with the journald feature:
+This requires building Dugite with the journald feature, which lives on the dugite-node crate:

 Then run with: